General Plan Information

 5. What is open enrollment and when does it occur?

-Open enrollment is the period where you can change your dental plan, or add dependents to your plan if you did not enroll them previously.
+Open enrollment is the period where you can change your dental plan, or add dependents to your plan, if you did not enroll them previously.
 See adding dependents for more information.
-If you opted out of benefits previously, you may also opt back in during this time.
 Open enrollment occurs every January and July and forms must be received by January 31 or July 31 of the open enrollment period.

 6. I recently moved – how can I update my address?

 To notify the plan of an address change, contact the benefits office at 212-356-8180.
 You may also email, fax, or mail in your address change request.
-Once you provide us your address, we will send this information automatically to our insurance providers (Empire, Guardian, Express Scripts).
+Once you provide us your address, we will send this information automatically to our insurance providers (Guardian, Express Scripts).

 8. How much do I pay for benefits for myself and dependents?